-Northland Power Solar Martin's Meadows L.P. (hereinafter referred to as "Northland") is proposing to develop a 10-megawatt (MW) solar photovoltaic project titled Martin's Meadows Solar Project (hereinafter referred to as the "Project").
-The Project is located on Glackmeyer Concession Road 9 near the intersection with North Road, within the town of Cochrane.
+Northland Power Solar Abitibi L.P., Northland Power Solar Empire L.P., and Northland Power Solar Martin's Meadows L.P. (hereinafter collectively referred to as "Northland") are proposing to develop a 30-megawatt (MW) AC solar photovoltaic project titled the "Cochrane Solar Project" (hereinafter referred to as the "Project").
+The Project will be developed on three separate properties (Abitibi, Empire and Martin's Meadows), each with a maximum nameplate capacity of 10-MW AC, and each with a separate OPA FIT contract.